storiesops/qwen-image/RUNPOD_SETUP.md

    - **❌ Won't Work**: RTX 3080/3090 - Old architecture + insufficient VRAM

    **Why L40S is the NEW top choice:**
-   - ✅ Ada Lovelace architecture (newer than Ampere, excellent FlashAttention-2)
+   - ✅ Ada Lovelace architecture (newer than Ampere, excellent FlashAttention-2 support)
    - ✅ 48GB GDDR6 with ECC (perfect for Qwen-Image BF16 ~44GB usage)
    - ✅ 1,466 TFLOPS tensor performance (faster than A6000)
    - ✅ Native FP8 + BF16 support (optimal for our model)
    - ✅ Officially tested with Qwen models by NVIDIA
+   - ✅ Best FlashAttention-2 performance (20-30% faster than native attention)

 3. **Deploy and wait** for the startup script to complete (~5-10 minutes)